joakimthun/nifflerdb/README.md

 # NifflerDB

-Simple and persistent key-value store written in c++.
+NifflerDB is a simple and persistent key-value store written in c++.